|©2022 Friedrich Datentechnik GmbH. All rights reserved.|

 Save your session as a file and give it to other users.

 The session can be directly started by double-clicking the file.

-Create the key pairs on the SSH server with the server's ssh-keygen utility and use them with TelNet98.
+Create the key pairs on the SSH server with the server's ssh-keygen utility.

-[Update] PuTTY formatted SSH key files are supported since TelNet98 v13.
+PuTTY formatted SSH key files (PuTTY-User-Key-File-2) are supported.

 To enable scrolling assign a value greater 0 to Buffer lines: